 As you don’t need to book an appointment with a GP, this prescription service is available 7 days a week and 24 hours a day, so you can fill in the questionnaire at a time that suits you.
 We’ll notify you once your prescription has been approved and sent to your pharmacy.
 The best part?
 This Provera prescription service only costs €30!

 Period Delay Treatment

 Are There Any Side Effects Associated With Provera?

-If side effects do occur, they usually settle uneventfully when you stop taking the medication.
-When you use this medication to delay a period, you only use it for a short time so there are no significant long-term side effects.
+If side effects do occur, they usually settle uneventfully when the medication is stopped.
+When delaying a period, they are only used for a short time so there are no significant long-term side effects.

 Want To Stay Up To Date With New Online Prescription Services And Treatments?